rootsdev/gensites/README.md

 The current descriptions were pulled from their respective websites, either using the meta description if it existed or some other description shown on the home page.
+They could use a little work to be more useful.